ITU-BDSA-GROUP12/Chirp/docs/report.md

 ## How to make _Chirp!_ work locally
 ### Prerequisites
-In order to run Chirp locally one should follow these steps:
+In order to run _Chirp!_ locally one should follow these steps:

 Start by cloning the Chirp repository by running the following command in your terminal.
 After this step you should have the entire Chirp repository in a directory called Chirp.
 ```